|

 Gold stripe sash simulating his wide

 Admiral stripe.
-He asked Judy Boehmer if
+Judy Boehmer asked him if

-she knew what Admirals wore when
+he knew what Admirals wore when streaking.

-streaking.
-He told her, "Whatever they
+He told her, "Whatever they wanted to".

-wanted to".
-Our close social relationships
+Our close social relationships helped keep

-were under stress.
+stress.

 RADM Faulders